Skip to content

 In addition to Composition and Recursion, the zkProver architecture also allows for Aggregation while generating the proofs.

-Aggregation is a type of proof composition in which multiple valid proofs can be collated and proved to be valid by using one proof, called the Aggregated Proof.
+Aggregation is a type of proof composition in which multiple valid proofs can be collated and proved to be valid by using one proof, called the Aggregated proof.
 Validating such an Aggregated Proof is equivalent to validating all the collated proofs.

 The below figure shows an example of aggregation with binary aggregators.